odahu/odahu-docs/source/ref_batch.rst

 ODAHU Batch Inference feature allows user to get inferences using ML model for large datasets that are delivered asyncronously, not via
 HTTP API, but through other mechanisms.

-Currently Batch Inference supports next ways to delivery data for forecasting:
+Currently Batch Inference supports the following ways to delivery data for forecasting:

 - Object storage